Makonde art: Shetani

 Shetani style woodcarvings (“devil” in Swahili) are expressions of Makonde mythology and spirits.
-This style uses the appearance of otherworldly physical traits, like large, distorted facial or body features, and sometimes of animals to signify the spiritual realm.
+This style uses the appearance of otherworldly physical traits, like large, distorted facial or body features, sometimes of animals, to signify the spiritual realm.
 The essence of Shetani is thought to take five forms: human, mammal, fish, bird, and reptile.
 In some sculptures, there are also culturally significant symbols, like a mother's breasts or calabashes, used to carry water.

 Binadamu

 Binadamu, a naturalistic type, captures the essence of Makonde social roles.
 Most common are depictions of men smoking and women fulfilling household chores.
-Once the Portuguese made contact, the market for Makonde woodcarvings flourished abroad.
-Many locals began to prioritize the craft and create figures embodying the daily lives of Makonde men and women to appeal to westerner taste.
+After Portuguese occupation, many locals began to prioritize the craft and create figures embodying the daily lives of Makonde men and women to appeal to Western taste.